ankebremer/cv/index.md

 * Supported a DB upgrade which involved extensive testing and analysis across all our internal applications and a partial re-write of a number of platform reports due to schema changes.
 * Participated in the development of a Hypermedia RESTful API
 * SQL performance tuning of platform reports
+* Contributed to webapp frontend with development and bug fixes
 * Mentored junior team members
-* _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl, GraphQL, Docker
+* _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl, GraphQL, Docker, React

 ### Junior Software Developer